-Policy data includes information on what policies have been sold, when they were sold, and to whom they were sold.
+Policy data includes information on what policies businesses have sold, when they sold them, and to whom they sold it.

 Insurance claims data can provide insights into the frequency and severity of insurance claims filed by a particular population or industry.

 It can also help identify potential areas for cost savings or risk management.

 On the other hand, insurance premiums data can tell you how much people are paying for insurance in different states.

 This data can help you decide where to live or whether to switch insurance providers.

 Businesses use this data to compare insurance rates for their employees, and to negotiate better rates.

 You can use insurance data extraction to see the types of policies that people are receiving as well.

 If you own an insurance company or are looking at potential client’s profiles, you can see what kinds of policies they have.

 As well as whether they just had minimum coverage or received the best package that they got offered.